-277 2.4 Bayesian model implementation
+279 2.4 Bayesian model implementation

-- 278 We implemented the model in a Bayesian framework using NIMBLE version 1.0.1 (Valpine - et al. 2017) in R version 4.3.1 (R Core Team 2023).
-The likelihood for line transect - 280 observation distances was set up using a custom half-normal distribution developed by - 281 Michael Scroggie as part of the "nimbleDistance" package - 282 (https://github.com/scrogster/nimbleDistance).
-We used non-informative uniform priors - 283 (with biologically reasonable boundaries where possible) for all parameters.
-We assumed - constant survival and time-varying recruitment rate in models fit to both simulated and realdata. - For the model fits to simulated and real data we ran 3 (simulated) or 4 (real) MCMC chains - with NIMBLE's standard samples for 100k iterations.
+280 We implemented the model in a Bayesian framework using NIMBLE version 1.0.1 (Valpine et al. 2017) in R version 4.3.1 (R Core Team 2023).
+The likelihood for line transect

+282 observation distances was set up using a custom half-normal distribution developed by 282 Michael Screggie as part of the "nimble Distance" nackage

+- 283 Michael Scroggie as part of the "nimbleDistance" package - 284 (https://github.com/scrogster/nimbleDistance).
+We used non-informative uniform priors - 285 (with biologically reasonable boundaries where possible) for all parameters.
+We assumed - constant survival and time-varying recruitment rate in models fit to both simulated and real - 287 data.

+For the model fits to simulated and real data we ran 3 (simulated) or 4 (real) MCMC chains with NIMBLE's standard samples for 100k iterations.
+40k thereof were discarded as burn-in

+- 209 with NIMBLE'S standard samples for floor iterations.
 40k thereof were discarded as burn-in - prior to thinning with factor 20, leaving us with 3k posterior samples per chain (total of 12k - samples per run).
-MCMC parameters were chosen to yield a representative number of - samples from converged chains, and convergence was determined based on visual - 291 inspection of trace plots.
-Posterior samples from the model fitted to real data are available - at Nilsen and Nater (2024) (in folder PosteriorSamples_LierneCaseStudy). - 293
+MCMC parameters were chosen to yield a representative number ofsamples from converged chains, and convergence was determined based on visual - inspection of trace plots.
+Posterior samples from the model fitted to real data are available - at Nilsen and Nater (2024) (in folder PosteriorSamples_LierneCaseStudy).

-294 3.
+295 3.
 Results

-295 3.1 Model performance on simulated datasets
+296 3.1 Model performance on simulated datasets